shymega/jvm-rs/README.md

 `jvm-rs` is an JVM implemented in Rust, with an emphasis on performance and safety.

+jvm-rs will use OpenJDK's `rt.jar` for the classpath to save lengthy re-implementing.
+Additionally, as jvm-rs is just a POC of a JVM in Rust with these specified goals, it is more logical to reuse existing works.

 ## Status

 This project is delayed right now, as it is waiting on several things-